LLB Law and French

 Law

-The Law School has been housed in the beautiful Old College since the late 1800s.
-Our traditional and historic home has recently undergone a complete refurbishment as part of a £35m project.
+The Law School has been housed in the Old College since the late 1800s.
+Our traditional and historic home underwent a full refurbishment, completed in 2019.
+This transformed the building into a 21st century home for the school, while celebrating and preserving the heritage and history of Old College.

-As a student at Edinburgh Law School, you will benefit from brand new teaching, study, and research facilities that are at once historic and modern.
+As a student at Edinburgh Law School, you will benefit from excellent teaching, study, and research facilities.

-Designed for the way you study, the outstanding new features include:
+Designed for the way you study, the new features include:

 Our library is one of the largest law libraries in the UK.